raulg4435/Twitter-Clone/README.md

 # Summary

-This application is a clone of Twitter, with the functionality to make posts to a page and have several users receive real-time feedback.
+This application is a clone of Twitter, with the functionality to make posts to a page and have all active users receive real-time feedback.
 It is made with Ruby and the Ruby on Rails framework.

 # Tools Used